AdobeDocs/commerce-admin.en/help/stores-purchase/currency-configuration.md

    - **Service** — Set to the rate provider.
 The default value is `Fixer.io`.

-   - **Start Time** — Set to the hour, minute, and second that the rates will be updated according to the schedule.
+   - **Start Time** — Set to the hour, minute, and second that the rates are updated according to the schedule.

    - **Frequency** — To determine how often the rates are updated, set to one of the following: